rkuma183/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 historic landmark hotels</a> and:

    * National Monuments
-   * US Presidential libraries and museums (birth places)
+   * <a target="_blank" href="https://www.archives.gov/presidential-libraries/visit">US Presidential libraries</a>, museums, and birth places
    * Cool Architecture - Bed and Breakfast / AirBnB, churches
    * Gardens and Farms
    * Art festivals and notable galleries